 And it’s 100% true.

 You will never have complete control over the content posted to the web, and even if you could control what got uploaded you’d never be able to control the conversation that can happen on social media – or people’s genuine reaction to your business.

 This is why effective reputation management is all about controlling the content and its influence on the web and not trying to erase it.
 We all have the freedom to express our opinions, and some customers are impossible to please, no matter how many times you try to make it right.

 However, there are some basic guidelines you should abide by if you find yourself affected by something online.
 Let’s say there’s a less than favorable (and untrue) web post about you or your business that is showing up in the number one spot on Google for your most valuable keywords.

 You’ll not only push the negative results deeper and deeper into the search engine rankings (making it much less likely that people will find the content in the first place), but you’ll also be able to control the narrative with your own positive information in the top spot.

-It isn’t an overnight process, nor is it easy, but given the alternative of surrendering your reputation to fate, this is how online reputation management works.
+It isn’t an overnight process, nor is it easy, but given the alternative of surrendering your reputation to fate, online reputation management is the best investment you can make to preserve your good name.